awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 {{% /notice %}}

 To allow access to your IP address to reach the EMR web interfaces via EC2 Security Groups:
-1. In your EMR cluster page, in the AWS Management Console, go to the **Summary** tab
+1. In your EMR cluster page, in the AWS Management Console, go to the **Application User Interfaces** tab
 2. Click on the ID of the security under **Security groups for Master**
 3. Check the Security Group with the name **ElasticMapReduce-master**
 4. In the lower pane, click the **Inbound tab** and click the **Edit**